ms-clovis/techgirlztalk/README.md

 # techgirlztalk
-project to teach go language at a techgirlz talk
+This is a project to teach the beginings of the go language at a techgirlz talk